-Dr. Kenneth Marcus is Professor of History.
-He received his B.A. in History at UC Berkeley, his MBA at the Ecole Supérieure de Commerce de Paris, and his Ph.D. in History at Cambridge University.
-He teaches European history, Los Angeles history, Approaches to History, and World History.
-A cultural historian with a focus on arts institutions in Los Angeles, he has published three books and over sixty articles, book reviews, encyclopedia entries, and media projects on a wide range of subjects.
-He is especially interested in trans-Atlantic cultural and political connections between Europe and the Americas as well as African American arts and culture.
-Publications include a book on Los Angeles cultural history, Musical Metropolis: Los Angeles and the Creation of a Music Culture, 1880–1940 (Palgrave Macmillan, 2004) and a book on exile composer Arnold Schoenberg and the American modernist movement, titled Schoenberg and Hollywood Modernism (Cambridge University Press, 2016, paperback 2018).
-Trained in music theory, form, and performance, Professor Marcus has also recorded 3 CDs with guitar, keyboard and vocals for use in the classroom, including Some American Music, which he uses in the classroom.
-He is Chair of the International Studies Program, and past-President of the Historical Society of Southern California.
+Dr. Kenneth Marcus is a Professor of History, and teaches European history, Los Angeles history, Approaches to History, and World History.
+He received his B.A. in History with Distinction at UC Berkeley, an MBA at the Groupe ESCP (Ecole Supérieure de Commerce de Paris) in Paris, France, and a Ph.D. in History at the University of Cambridge, UK.
+A cultural historian, he has published three books and over sixty articles, book reviews, encyclopedia entries, and media projects on a wide range of subjects.
+He focuses on transnational connections between Europe and the Americas as well as African American arts and culture.
+Publications include a book on Los Angeles cultural history, Musical Metropolis: Los Angeles and the Creation of a Music Culture, 1880–1940 (Palgrave Macmillan, 2004) and on exile composer Arnold Schoenberg and the modernist movement in southern California, Schoenberg and Hollywood Modernism (Cambridge University Press, 2016, paperback 2018).
+Trained in music theory, form, and performance, Professor Marcus has also recorded 3 CDs with guitar, keyboard and vocals for use in the classroom, including Some American Music (1999).
+He is past-Director of the International Studies Institute, past-Chair of the International Studies Program, and past-President of the Historical Society of Southern California.
 He is currently working on a project on the arts and human rights.